Japanese Chestnuts: a Reason for the Season to Enjoy this Nutty Treat!

 Kuri Youkan

-If you are a fan of jellied desserts (like myself), you’d definitely want to try kuri-youkan 栗ようかん (chestnut jelly).
-To make kuri-youkan, agar-agar, smooth red bean paste, and chestnuts are combined together and left to chill.
+If you are a fan of jellied desserts (like me), you’d definitely want to try kuri-youkan 栗ようかん (chestnut jelly).
+To make kuri-youkan, agar-agar, smooth red bean paste, and chestnuts are combined and left to chill.
 Once chilled, it is cut into blocks.
 How cute are they!

 Kuri manju 栗饅頭 is a seasonal variation of manju (Japanese steamed cake).
 This baked pastry is usually brushed with egg yolk before being baked to resemble the brown colour of chestnuts.
 In just one bite, you can dive right into the middle of the pastry, which is filled with a delicious sweet bean and chestnut paste that melts in your mouth!